rocklass/sonarqube/README.md

 #SonarQube

-This a Docker image to deploy quickly a SonarQube server.
+This is a Docker image to deploy quickly a SonarQube server.
 It includes also a MySQL database already configured.